Migrating information about COF purchases and payment card tokens

 Note: The verification file contains all parameters that were previously agreed on and is sent in the CSV format, with the password to access the file provided separately.
 Besides, if decided on step 2, separate verification files for tokens and COF purchases can be created and provided.

-5. Send an email to the ecommpay specialists either confirming information correctness or reporting inconsistencies.
+6. Send an email to the ecommpay specialists either confirming information correctness or reporting inconsistencies.

 If the information in the file is correct, the merchant can start using the migrated information after the confirmation.
-If inconsistencies or mistakes have been detected, the ecommpay specialists compare the details in the file with those received from the third-party acquirer and, depending on the outcome, proceed with the following:
+If inconsistencies or mistakes have been detected, the ecommpay specialists compare the details in the file with those received from the previous acquirer and, depending on the outcome, proceed with the following:

 • If the information does not match, they correct the details upon the coordination with the merchant.